 During conditioning training sessions, players perform exercises where HR measures give useful information about the aerobic strain.
 Commercially available HR monitors provide coaches with the graphical representation of the HR, which can reflect the relative intensity of the game periods and a percentage of time spent in different HR zones.
 It can be very helpful in planning and analysing training load.
 Some researchers argue that to gain improvements in aerobic fitness, players have to spend at least 7% of training time in a high-intensity zone (>90% HR max) (Manzi, Bovenzi, Impellizzeri, Carminati, & Castagna, 2013).
 And finally, unusually low or high HR combined with the high perceived difficulty of exercise (RPE) can warn the coach that the player is tired or unwell.

 Quantifying internal workload

 Sally Edwards suggested to divide HR on five intensity zones separated by 10 per cents of HR max and to give “ weighting coefficient” for each zone: 50-60% – 1 : 60-70 % – 2 : 70-80% – 3 : 80-90%-4; 90-100% – 5 (Foster et al., 2001).
-So now exercise with HR 200 beats/min would be 5 times harder than 100 beats/min (assuming that 200 ,in this case, is a HRmax).
+So now exercise with HR 200 beats/min would be 5 times harder than 100 beats/min (assuming that 200,in this case, is a HRmax).
 That is probably much closer to reality.
-Nevertheless this method looks as oversimplification for me because there is no scientific ground for it, neither for weighting coefficients nor for HR zones definition.
+Nevertheless, this method looks like oversimplification because there is no scientific ground for it, neither for weighting coefficients nor for HR zones definition.

 TRIMP(men) = sum of (D x HRr x 0.64e 1.92xHRr)